 Its consensus mechanism is called Lachesis, a form of the Practical Byzantine Fault Tolerance (PBFT) mechanism.

-To earn staking rewards on Fantom, the users need to stake FTM tokens and gain governance rights in addition to providing liquidity to the platform’s liquidity pool.
+To earn staking rewards on the platform, users must stake FTM tokens,, gain governance,, and contribute to the platform’s liquidity pool.

 Liquid staking is an easy method of earning passive income favored by many crypto enthusiasts, both beginners and more advanced users.

-Before choosing any token or platform for staking, you need to do your own research and know the investment risks.
+Before choosing any token or platform for staking, you must research the investment risks.
 Although staking is known to be a less-risky crypto investment, it’s not risk-free, and fraud and hacking are two common dangers of cryptocurrency investments, among others.

 Read the following Q&As to find answers to any possible questions about crypto liquid staking.

-Soft staking or Liquid staking is a process of holding a certain number of cryptocurrencies in a network for a set period to provide funds for the liquidity pool and earn staking rewards in return.
-In soft staking, you can access your staked tokens, and there is no lock-up period.
+Soft staking or Liquid staking is the process of holding a certain number of cryptocurrencies in a network for a set period to provide funds for the liquidity pool and earn staking rewards in return.
+In soft staking, you can access your staked token, and there is no lock-up period.

-Validator staking is a more technical type of cryptocurrency staking.
-It includes holding your tokens in a platform and locking them up for a certain timeframe to validate transactions and earn staking rewards.
+Validator staking is a more technical type of cryptocurrency that involves locking your tokens up on a platform for a certain timeframe to validate transactions and earn staking rewards.